How we came to be

 The Story of Velvet Outlaw

 Velvet Outlaw is a queer owned brand focused on sustainability and fringe!
 We upcycle clothing and rework each piece by adding applique, fringe and/or rhinestones.
-We are a two person team and recently expanded the Velvet Outlaw brand to include Velvet OutPaws - our pet bandana line!
+We are a one person team and recently expanded the Velvet Outlaw brand to include Velvet OutPaws - our pet bandana line!

 Starting in a home attic in 2022 surrounded by rhinestones, vintage suits, and a record player, I set out to bring Velvet Outlaw to the Louisville, Kentucky community not knowing the growth Velvet Outlaw would have.
 After quickly outgrowing my home studio, I knew that it was time to begin to look for a physical store.
 In 2023, we moved to Mellwood Art Center, a space to truly call our first home!